codewithgaji/Keysmith/README.md

 bash
 Copy code
 python "Password Generator by Gaji.py"
-Test it Out on Google Colab
+Test it Out on Google Colab,
 You can quickly test and run this project in Google Colab without installation by clicking https://colab.research.google.com/drive/1A7XVyELjWx03F7zeQiFY_ufgX-CcFYY0?usp=sharing.

 License